unlbslk/arch-deckify/README.md

 ### Updating System
 You can update the system in Steam by adding the `~/arch-deckify/system_update.sh` file to Steam as a non-Steam game while in desktop mode.
-> In order for the system update script to work, at least one of the supported terminals (konsole, gnome-terminal, kitty, alacritty) must be installed.
+> In order for the system update script to work, at least one of the supported terminals (konsole, gnome-terminal, kitty, alacritty, xfce4-terminal) must be installed.

 **Unfortunately, system updates are not possible through Steam settings.**